MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 We recommend enabling conference mode for your call queues if your agents are all using compatible clients.

 **Call routing flow** plans help determine the most efficient routing for people calling into your organization.
-To learn how to plan yor call routing flow, see [Plan your call routing flow](plan-your-call-routing-flow.md).
+To learn how to plan your call routing flow, see [Plan your call routing flow](plan-your-call-routing-flow.md).

 ## Getting started